4 Quick Steps to Jumpstart & Expand Your Network

 Once you have connected with them a few times, you can ask them if they have any connections at your target companies.
 Then see if they’d be willing to recommend you and/or write you a letter of introduction, which will showcase some of your qualifications.

-- Reach out to new people on a regular basis.
+3. Reach out to new people on a regular basis to expand your network.

 Then, cast a far-reaching net to build out your network (online and off-line) with fresh faces, including executive recruiters and people working at your target companies.
 Start by making four critical lists and keep these lists current and active: